What is the cost of living in Missouri?

 How much do groceries and food cost in Missouri?

-When it comes to groceries and food costs, Missouri generally aligns with prices found elsewhere in the United States.
+When it comes to groceries and food costs, Missouri generally aligns with prices found elsewhere in the United States or slightly lower.

 According to Zippia, those in Kansas City pay over $312 on average each month.